realdeepnandi/reddit-snoo-generator/README.md

 served from Pages.
 To deploy the app you need to build the project first and upload the contents of the generated `dist` folder.

+When building for GitHub Pages you also need to set Vite's `base` option so that asset URLs include the repository name.
+This project already sets `base: '/reddit-snoo-generator/'` in `vite.config.ts`.

 ```bash
 npm run build
 ```